josepllberral/cloud-milp/README.md

 * **wrapper_gurobi.c**: A wrapper created by Matteo Salani, modified by me to not trigger GLPK in case of sub-optimals

 ### Experiment Files
 These files are uploaded only to be contemplated by posterity.
-They are mostly hardcoded for the experiments and files.
+They are mostly hardcoded for the experiments and files (e.g. workload paths and experiment parameters).
 Do not attempt to run them at home...

 * **script.\*.r**: Experiment scripts.
 0->ILP (no SLA), g1-> Round Robin, g3-> FirstFit, g4-> BestFit, new->ILP (with SLA)
 * **functions.r**: Functions for experiment scripts